kdebisschop/rundeck-rancher-node-plugin/README.md

 Features:

- - Can select first container in a service so only one needs to run.
+ - Can select first container in a service so only one needs to run (filter by "seen:1").
  - Reconstructs the STDERR channel that is missing in output from Rancher API.

 ### Rancher File Copier

-Copies files to a mode.
+Copies files to a node.
 Can be configured to use Rancher CLI if it is installed and available.
-Otherwise assemble file from Base64-encoded parts transmitted via Rancher API.
+Otherwise assembles file from Base64-encoded parts transmitted via Rancher API.

+To distribute to all containers in a stack's service, omit the filter for "seen".

 ## Road Map

  - 0.6.6 Make File Copier binary-safe.
  - 0.7 Provide container upgrade node step plugin.
  - 0.9.x Provide reasonable if not complete test coverage prior to 1.x

-## Known Bugs

- - File Copier handles only test files.

 ## Compatibility